smlisk0630/readme-generator/README.md

 This application can be found at https://smlisk0630.github.io/readme-generator/.

 ## Table of Contents
-Installation,User Stories,Usage,Credits
+Installation,User Stories,Usage,Credits,Features,Contributing,Tests

 ## Installation
-Via download
+To install, download the source code.

 ## User Stories
 [screenshots]

 ## Usage
-To generate README files.
+Use to generate professional-quality README files.

 ## Credits
 UNC Coding Bootcamp